akrovvidi/cse15l-lab-reports/lab3.md

 written_2/travel_guides/berlitz2/Vallarta-WhereToGo.txt:0
 ```

-This command could be useful when you want a quick count of the number of occurrences a string pattern, without having to view the full contents of the matching lines.
+This command could be useful when you want a quick count of the number of occurrences of a string pattern, without having to view the full contents of the matching lines.
 The source for this command is the youtube video below.

 [Grep commands Video](https://www.youtube.com/watch?v=EQLFr8uC44k&ab_channel=FactorPad)